 Not having a job can affect more than your wallet.
 The consequences of unemployment can affect all parts of your transition.

-Looking for work and finding a job in a reasonable amount of time are often conditions of supervised prison release.
-That means that if you are not actively looking for work or do not have a job you might be in violation of your parole.
+Looking for work and finding a job in a reasonable amount of time are often conditions of supervised prison release or parole.
+That means that if you are not actively looking for work or do not have a job you might be in violation of your release plan.

-If you are having trouble finding employment, tell your PO.
+If you are having trouble finding employment, tell your agent.
 He or she might be able to help.
-Remember, your PO is working with several other ex-felons with similar experiences.
+Remember, your agent is working with several other people with similar experiences.
 He or she may be able to provide you with job leads.

 In addition to not having money to support yourself, not working can have negative effects on other parts of your re-entry into society.

-Finally, being unemployed can be stressful to an ex-offender and to his or her loved ones — as it can be with any job seeker.
+Finally, being unemployed can be stressful to people with a criminal conviction and to their loved ones — as it can be with any job seeker.

 Not having a job can also cause problems with your support system.
 Your unemployment can be a challenge for the people who are responsible for your housing or otherwise helping you financially.
 Your positive, healthy relationships with family and friends can be strained.

 Being out of work is also hard on you.
 Unemployment can cause stress and depression.
 Stay positive by making long-term goals and take small steps to achieve them.
-You also want to stay in contact with your PO and others with experience in helping ex-offenders find work.
+You also want to stay in contact with your supervising agent and others with experience in helping people with a criminal record find work.

-When you are offered a job, be prepared to provide the business name, your supervisor's name, business address, phone number, and schedule to your PO.
+When you are offered a job, be prepared to provide the business name, your supervisor's name, business address, phone number, and schedule to your supervising agent.

-Your PO will require schedule and transportation information before you start working to make sure you are following guidelines.
-He or she will want to know how you plan to get to work and if you will be home in time for your curfew.
+Your agent will require schedule and transportation information before you start working to make sure you are following guidelines.
+They will want to know how you plan to get to work.
+If you have a curfew, they’ll want to know if you will be home in time.

-Once hired, you will need to show proof of hours worked to your PO.
-This typically happens by showing your paystubs during your visits to your PO.
+Once hired, you will need to show proof of hours worked to your agent.
+This typically happens by showing your paystubs during your visits to your agent.

-If your employer does not offer this type of proof of work, you will need to develop an alternative plan with your PO and Supervisor to maintain accountability.
+If your employer does not offer this type of proof of work, you will need to develop an alternative plan with your agent and supervisor to maintain accountability.
 An example is to keep a handwritten log of hours worked that is signed off by your supervisor each week.